evhub/coconut/DOCS.md

 To make sure everything is working properly, open a `.coco` file, and make sure `Coconut` appears in the bottom right-hand corner.
 If something else appears, like `Plain Text`, click on it, select `Open all with current extension as...` at the top of the resulting menu, and then select `Coconut`.

+_Note: Coconut syntax highlighting for SublimeText is provided by the [sublime-coconut](https://github.com/evhub/sublime-coconut) package._

 #### Pygments

 The same `pip install coconut` command that installs the Coconut command-line utility will also install the `coconut` Pygments lexer.
 How to use this lexer depends on the Pygments-enabled application being used, but in general simply enter `coconut` as the language being highlighted and/or use a valid Coconut file extension (`.coco`, `.coc`, or `.coconut`) and Pygments should be able to figure it out.
 For example, this documentation is generated with [Sphinx](http://www.sphinx-doc.org/en/stable/), with the syntax highlighting you see created by adding the line